hpe-storage/scod/docs/partners/vmware/index.md

 Verify that the volumes are now visible within the Cloud Native Storage interface.

 Log into the vSphere Web Client, click on Datacenter, then the Monitor tab.
-Choose Cloud Native Storage and highlight Container Volumes.
-From here we can see the persistent volumes that were created as part of our StatefulSet.
+Expand Cloud Native Storage and highlight Container Volumes.
+From here, we can see the persistent volumes that were created as part of our MongoDB deployment.
 These should match the `kubectl get pvc` output from earlier.
 You can also monitor their storage policy compliance status.

 ![Container Volumes](img/container_volumes.png)

-This conclude the validations and verifies that all components of vSphere CNS (vSphere CPI and vSphere CSI Driver) are deployed and working correctly.
+This concludes the validations and verifies that all components of vSphere CNS (vSphere CPI and vSphere CSI Driver) are deployed and working correctly.